-The Walmart chain and some other supermarkets throughout Canada allow RV’s to use their parking lot for a one night stay free of charge.
+Part of the Walmart chain and some other supermarkets throughout Canada allow RVs to use their parking lot for a one-night stay free of charge.
 Walmarts located in Southern British Columbia have other policies.
-Therefore don’t’ forget to ask for the manager’s permission before settling in.
+Therefore don’t forget to ask for the manager’s permission before settling in.

-- Be careful with the wild animals!
+- WILD ANIMALS!
+Be careful with the wild animals!
 Never approach a wild animal of any kind, no matter how docile and non-dangerous it seems.
-Be sure you know bear safety tips and the difference between a Black Bears and a Grizzly.
+Be sure you know bear safety tips and the difference between a Black bear and a Grizzly.
 It’s always good to make noise while in the bush.
 Also, read my site about Cougars and check out Canadian Wildlife.

 - Temperatures in Canada can get extremely hot during summer.
 The Okanagan Valley, where I leave is very dry and hot and we get hardly any rainfall in July and August, which makes it a real fire hazard.

-- Forest fires are very common here, mostly caused by lightning, but also by people.
-Most years the Government put on a campfire ban for a few weeks to lower the risk.
+- Forest fires are common in Canada, mostly caused by lightning, but also by people.
+Most years the Government puts on a campfire ban for a few weeks to lower the risk.

 - Before you make a campfire, check if there is a fire ban restriction in the area, check with British Columbia’s Wildfire site, or check restrictions of other provinces.